memoriestech/hiring-exercise/README.md

     - Brenton Worley: [brentonworley](https://github.com/brentonworley)
     - Subash Adhikari: [adikari](https://github.com/adikari)

-2. Send an email to the HR representative you have been in touch with:
+2. Send an email to the Memories HR or hiring representative that you have been in touch with and provide the following information:
     - URL for the deployed application
     - URL for your Github Repo